 The Yule is associated with several crystals which serve as symbols and potent decorations.
-They help in making spells and prayers, and their power is heightened during the yule period.
+They help in making spells and prayers, and their power is heightened during the Yule period.
 Common crystals include;

 - Bloodstone: It is used for its healing and grounding properties.
 It also offers courage and love.

-- Ruby: Its functions include protection, passion, and prosperity, making it useful for new year manifestations.
+- Ruby: Its functions include protection, passion, and prosperity, making it useful for New Year manifestations.

 - Garnet: Provides fire and vitality and increases your creativity.
 In ancient times it served as a talisman.

-- Black Onyx: Another grounding stone allows you to release negative energy, acquire clarity, and deepen the internal connection.
+- Black Onyx: Another grounding stone that allows you to release negative energy, acquire clarity, and deepen the internal connection.

 - Azurite is associated with mystery and magic and helps have deeper vision and clarity when communicating with your higher self and guides.

-- Sugilite: It is also known as the healer’s stone, and it helps balance your mind, body, spirit, which you will need when reflecting on the season.
+- Sugilite: It is also known as the healer’s stone, and it helps balance your mind, body, and spirit, which you will need when reflecting on the season.

 - Snow Quartz represents winter’s purity and offers calming and soothing energy.
 It is used for spiritual purification.